Satisfactory Academic Progress Requirements for Financial Aid Recipients

 The maximum time frame for state aid recipients is 125%.
 Transfer students will be evaluated based on the transfer credits accepted toward the degree and credits attempted at Whitworth.
 Attempted credits include any repeated courses.
 Students with double majors or students who change majors are still held to this maximum time frame requirement.
 Please note, some federal and state financial aid programs have maximum time limits or funding limits that are not affected by an appeal.
 For example, the Stafford and Perkins Loan programs have undergraduate aggregate loan limits.
 In addition, the Subsidized Stafford loan for new borrowers as of July 1, 2013, has a time-frame limit such that a student may not receive Direct Subsidized Loans for more than 150% of the published length of her program.
 This is called your "maximum eligibility period."
 For undergraduate students at Whitworth that would be six years or 12 full-time-enrollment semesters.

 The maximum time frame for graduate students in their respective program is monitored by the individual graduate program according to program requirements and deadlines.

-Whitworth's undergraduate academic scholarships are awarded for four consecutive years of full-time study.
+Whitworth's undergraduate academic scholarships are offered for four consecutive years of full-time study.
 In order for a student to finish her degree within the four years, at least 30 credits or more should be finished each year.
 Transfer-scholarship recipients will be eligible to receive institutional scholarships based on the class standing they are assigned upon admission and evaluation by the registrar's office (i.e., a junior transfer student will have two years of scholarship eligibility).

 Reinstatement of Eligibility